clay-one/composer-core/docs/api-ref/component-cache.md

-# Composer API Reference - Component Caching
+# ComposerCore API Reference - Component Caching

-One of Composer's features is called *component caching*, which is how Composer can be instructed to shares a component instance among multiple users.
+One of ComposerCore's features is called *component caching*, which is how ComposerCore can be instructed to share a component instance among multiple users.
 This is something that the author of a component should have control over, depending on the nature of the component and its dependencies.

-The component caching behavior is easily extensibe, and you can implement your own instance-sharing logics and plug them into Composer.
+The component caching behavior is easily extensibe, and you can implement your own instance-sharing logics and plug them into ComposerCore.
 You can read about it in [custom component caching](../extension/cache.md) page.
-This page describes different component caching logics embedded in the Composer library itself, and how to use them.
+This page describes different component caching logics embedded in the ComposerCore library itself, and how to use them.

 ## Default component caching behior

-By default, when you register a component with Composer, the `DefaultComponentCache` will be used. `DefaultComponentCache` behaves similar to *Singleton* pattern, making sure that the component is not instantiated more than once, and causes all `GetComponent` queries to return the same instance of the class.
+By default, when you register a component with ComposerCore, the `DefaultComponentCache` will be used. `DefaultComponentCache` behaves similar to *Singleton* pattern, making sure that the component is not instantiated more than once, and causes all `GetComponent` queries to return the same instance of the class.